ARM-software/psa-api/doc/crypto/overview/functionality.rst

 For each type of cryptographic operation, the API can include:

-*   One or more *single-part* functions, that carry out one function of that operation.
-For example, compute, verify, encrypt, or decrypt.
+*   One or more *single-part* functions, which perform a whole operation in a single function call.
+For example, compute, verify, encrypt or decrypt.
 *   A *multi-part operation* --- which is a series of functions that work with a stored operation state.

 Single-part Functions